d-bl/GroundForge/docs/help/Site-map.md

 Site Map
 ========

-The  diagram gives an overview of the available pages and how to navigate between them.
+The  diagram gives an overview of the available sets of pages and how to navigate between them.
 The page names are linked to examples.
 A legend and some notes follow the overview.